 The term "outpatient" refers to your status as a patient.
 Your status is important because it affects how much you will pay for covered services.
 You are an outpatient if you are getting emergency room services, observation services, outpatient day surgery, or other hospital services such as lab tests or x-rays and the doctor has not written an order to admit you to the hospital or health care facility as an inpatient.
-In these cases, you are an outpatient even if you spend the night at the hospital or health care facility.
-You are also an outpatient if you are getting covered services at a health center, at a provider's office, or in other covered outpatient settings, or at home.
-Note: You are an outpatient when you are kept overnight in a hospital or health care facility solely for observation, even though you use a bed or spend the night.
+In these cases, you are an outpatient if you are getting covered services at a health center, at a provider's office, or in other covered outpatient settings, or at home.
+Note: You are an outpatient when you are kept in a hospital or health care facility solely for observation, even though you use a bed or spend the night.
 Observation services are to help the doctor decide if a patient needs to be admitted for care or can be discharged.
 These services may be given in the emergency room or another area of the hospital.
+If you would normally pay a copayment for outpatient emergency medical care or outpatient medical care services, the copayment will be waived when you are held for observation.
+But, you must still pay your deductible and/or coinsurance, whichever applies.